bpaquet/pcap_tools/README.markdown

       processor.inject index, packet
     end

 The [TCPProcessor](https://github.com/bpaquet/pcap_tools/blob/master/lib/pcap_tools/packet_processors/tcp.rb) rebuild streams from IP raw packets.
-To use the streams, you have to add some streams processors.
+To use the streams, you have to add some streams processors into the TCP Processor.
+TCP Processor will run each processors in the given order, passing result between them.
+Streams format is described below.

     processor.add_stream_processor PcapTools::TcpStreamRebuilder.new